 The “reasonable suspicion inquiry falls considerably short of 51% accuracy.”
 Kansas v.
 Glover, 140 S. Ct.
 1183, 1188 (2020) (holding that common sense supports inference that the driver of a car is likely its owner, even if the owner’s license has been revoked) (internal quotation marks and citation omitted).
 Reasonable suspicion can arise from “an officer's observation of entirely legal acts, where the acts, when viewed through the lens of a police officer's experience and combined with other circumstances, [lead] to an articulable belief that a crime [is] about to be committed.”
 Johnson, 332 F.3d at 207; United States v.
 Goerig, 23-1582, 2024 WL 3659600, at *2 (3d Cir., amended Aug.
 6, 2024) (holding that “an experienced investigator of crimes against children, responding to a 911 call about a nervous man with out-of-state plates parked at a high school,” had reasonable suspicion because the defendant “was nervous and seemed to be hiding something,” could see the defendant’s exposed buttock and a towel across the back seat); United States v.
 Graves, 877 F.3d 494, 499 (3d Cir.
 2017) (finding reasonable suspicion because the events occurred in a high crime area, the defendant and his companion were dressed in clothing similar to suspects described as walking away from the location of gunshots, and the defendant was walking in a manner that the officer viewed as indicating he was armed, even though “these factors standing in isolation may not have been sufficient”); United States v.
 Foster, 891 F.3d 93, 105 (3d Cir.
 2018) (finding reasonable suspicion even though the only description that the officer had of the suspect was that he was a black male, because the “geographic and temporal proximity of [the defendant] to the stolen car and the lack of any other suspect matching the general description of the suspect, along with [the officer’s] long experience and familiarity with the area,” which included his knowledge “that it was rare to see anybody other than two white special needs adults walking along the stretch of road where [the defendant] was stopped”); United States v.
 Green, 897 F.3d 173, 183-85 (3d Cir.
 2018) (emphasizing that the totality of the circumstances included a prior stop (and consensual search that found no contraband) of the same driver in the same car by the same officer the previous day).
 See also United States v.
 Hester, 910 F.3d 78, 87–88 (3d Cir.
 2018) (holding that police officers had reasonable suspicion where they “observed a vehicle illegally idling near a crosswalk, in front of a store with a known history of narcotics-related activity, close to midnight, in a high-crime area of Newark”); United States v.
 Bey, 911 F.3d 139 (3d Cir.
 2018) (holding that police officers had reasonable suspicion when they approached a person of the same race and gender as the fleeing suspect who was “wearing clothing similar to that worn by the fleeing suspect and . . . where police expected to find that suspect”).

 The test is an objective one; “subjective good faith” does not suffice to justify a stop.
 Terry, 392 U.S. at 22.
 However, “reasonable suspicion can rest on a mistaken understanding of the scope of a legal prohibition.”
 Heien v.
 North Carolina, 135 S. Ct.
 530 (2014).
+Moreover, an officer’s subjective belief that the suspects were not armed or dangerous does not negate a serious risk to officer safety because “an officer’s bravado cannot transform a lawful stop into an unlawful one.”
+United States v.
+Jackson, 120 F.4th 1210, 1223 (3d Cir.
+2024).